-Wall-suspended from a pair of screws or nails, installation is a snap – the rest of the hardware is built in.
+Wall-suspended from a pair of screws or nails, installation of these flat pack shelves is a snap – the rest of the hardware is built in.
 Then flip them up and out of the way, then fold them down when you need a bit more storage space – you can even take them easily off the wall entirely and stick them in a closet where their skinny profile puts them out of sight and mind.

 Industrial designer Matthias Ries continues to expand his series of simple flat-pack shelf sheets made of perforated metal and finished with a matte coat of white, black or color.
 The remaining, yet-unused shapes set flush against the walls become somewhat iconic, too – a passive element of decor.